mdpiper/jupyterhub-management/grass/README.md

 These are the steps I took to install GRASS GIS on EarthscapeHub instances.

-Start by logging to the underlying EC2 instance and updating the system packages.
+Start by logging to the underlying EC2 instance and upgrading the system packages.
 ```
-sudo apt update
+sudo apt upgrade
 ```
 May have to restart the instance afterward.